 Interview by Mary Martin.
 Photos by Jan Osborn.

-What are some of the ways your organization helps the community both here in Dallas, as well as Houston?
-Can you share a story about a child that was helped through the Medicine of the Heart program?
+What are some of the ways your organization helps the community?
+Can you share a specific story of a family impacted by the work at Behind Every Door?

 For me Behind Every Door helps communities through presence.
 We are in the community doing life together with the residents so we have mourned together during difficult times, like last summer when two teens and a nine year old little girl were killed in senseless gun violence in separate incidents.
 But we also celebrate accomplishments together, like seeing our first group of high school seniors graduate and head to college, or coaching moms as they learn how to improve communications with their kids which not only increases the family’s social emotional health but it does the same for the community (healthy families, healthy communities).